wimblerobotics/s/README.md

-# s WimbleRobotics git for the 'S' robot
+# WimbleRobotics git for the 'S' robot

 ## Building the docker image with NVIDIA GPU support
 `